sunjay/sunjay.github.io/_drafts/overengineering-challenge.md

 4. Anything you use must actually lead to the desired output or have reasonable justification for its use

 Unreasonably superfluous additions or repetitions do not count.
 The point is to be creative and combine as many different things as possible.
+You can do this as a long series of simple steps, several long and complicated steps or a mix of both.
 Try to make it as organized and coherent as possible.
 It might be complicated, but it still has to work!

 **Extra points:** actually implement part or all of your crazy solution